30 Things to Do at Disney World Resorts

 11. Go Swimming

-Just keep in mind you do need to be staying at a Disney hotel to enjoy the pools!
+Just keep in mind you need to stay at a Disney hotel to enjoy the pools!

 12. Explore the Waterfalls at Disney’s Polynesian Village Resort

-The Polynesian Resort is a great place to visit when you want to experience walking through a rainforest and seeing waterfalls.
-This is a very relaxing thing to do after a long day of having fun in the Star Wars area at Disney’s Hollywood Studios.
+Disney’s Polynesian Resort is a great place to visit when you want to experience walking through a rainforest and seeing waterfalls.

 13. Experience Princess Tea Time

 Princess Tea Time is held every afternoon at Disney’s Grand Floridian Resort.
 This tea time is held in the lobby.
-Your family can relax, while drinking tea and eating scones.
-The best part is you won’t be surrounded by those who are spending time at the Disney World theme parks.
+Your family can relax while drinking tea and eating scones.

 As an added bonus, you can order sandwiches and other snacks to enjoy with your tea.